Django-Simple-API/django-simple-api/README.md

 Although we support custom response types and data structures, we recommend that you try not to do this, unless it is a very simple response as in the example, otherwise it will take up a lot of space in your code files and it will not conducive to other people in the team to read the code.

-You can also use multiple `describe_response` in the same view at the same time, but be careful not to repeat the status code, otherwise the status code below will be overwritten.

 If you need to use multiple `describe_response`, then we will recommend you to use `describe_responses`, which can describe multiple response states at once:

 ```python